SKBruck/voltdocs/_posts/2016-12-22-send-email.md

 ---
 layout: post
-title: Sending Mail
+title: Sending Email
 category: Services
 ---

-## Sending Mail
+## Sending Email

 Volt lets you send email messages to the currently signed on user, much like the 'Confirm Password' email.
 To do this, you first have to set some things up.